huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 > _“People grow when they are loved well.
 If you want to help others heal, love them without an agenda.” — Mike Mchargue_

-> _“Love meant jumping off a cliff and trusting that a certain person would be there to catch you at the bottom.” — Jodi Picoult_

 [@mansonSubtleArtNot2016]

 > _“Unhealthy love is based on two people trying to escape their problems through their emotions for each other—in other words, they’re using each other as an escape.
 Healthy love is based on two people acknowledging and addressing their own problems with each other’s support.” ― Mark Manson, [The Subtle Art of Not Giving a F\*ck: A Counterintuitive Approach to Living a Good Life](https://www.goodreads.com/work/quotes/48297245)_